Archit-Dubey/SolarSystem/README.md

 Simply click on this link to redirect to the game [https://archit-dubey.github.io/SolarSystem/](https://archit-dubey.github.io/SolarSystem/).

-Available for download in [https://arcdub.itch.io/solar-system/](https://arcdub.itch.io/solar-system/).
+Available for download at [https://arcdub.itch.io/solar-system/](https://arcdub.itch.io/solar-system/).

 ## Screenshots